-Painting a floor is a great way to beautify and protect the floor.
+Painting a floor is a great way to beautify and protect it.
 But can you paint a shower floor?

-Paint will stick to shower floors made from materials that accept paint, such as concrete.
-However, if the shower floor is made of materials that won’t accept paint, such as tiles, you must sand the surface and then apply the paint.
+Paint will stick to shower floors made of materials that accept paint, such as concrete.
+However, they won’t stick if the floor is made of tiles or other non-porous surfaces.

-The best type of paint to use for shower floors is high-gloss oil-based paint.
-That’s because oil-based paints have a colorful glossy coat resistant to water, moisture, and scratches.
-Oil-based paint will protect the shower floor and beautify it.
+Use high-gloss oil-based paint on shower floors because it has a colorful glossy coat resistant to water, moisture, and scratches.
+It will protect the them from different elements and beautify it.

-But, you must seal the oil-based paint.
-Oil-based paints have low moisture resistance, so the paint won’t last long if exposed to constant water.
-So, you must apply a water-resistant sealer, such as polyurethane or varnish, over the oil-based paint.
-The sealer will produce a glossy clear coat that protects the paint and shower floor from moisture, water, and scratches.
+But, you must seal it since it has low moisture resistance and won’t last long if exposed to constant water.
+Use a waterproof sealant, such as polyurethane or varnish, over the paint.
+The sealer will produce a glossy clear coat that protects finish from moisture, water, and scratches.

 How To Paint A Concrete Shower Floor?

-Painting a concrete shower floor can be time-consuming.
-This is due to the prep work required before you can put paint on the floor.
+Painting a concrete shower floor can be time-consuming due to the prep work required.

 Here are the tools you need: